-While not ideal, it did allow her the ability to grow up.
+While not ideal, it allowed her the ability to grow up.
 And in truth, most of the younger generation didn’t know any better at the time.
 They thought life had always been like this, and always would be.

-The meals generally consisted of (rationed) plain vegetables and unappealing manufactured goods.
+The meals generally comprised (rationed) plain vegetables and unappealing manufactured goods.

 Meat was incredibly rare.
 Stela’s mother had to wait in huge queues to acquire enough for one meal.
 The only other way was if you knew someone at the grocery to sneak some under the table.

 But that didn’t matter to Covaci much.
 The meat was packed full of crappy soy (to increase availability) anyway.
-Making it into a kind of 60% meat, 40% soy mush that did not do much for anyone’s taste.
+Making it into a kind of 60% meat, 40% soy mush that did little for anyone’s taste.